Calculator Library

 Example 2: Optimization

-Suppose we have a function that represents the cost of producing a certain product as a function of the number of units produced.
+Suppose we have a function that represents the cost of producing a particular product as a function of the number of units produced.
 We want to find the value of x that minimizes the cost.

 To do this, we can use the derivative of the cost function to find the points at which the function has a local minimum.
-We can then use the zero feature on the derivative to find the zeros, which will be the points at which the derivative is zero.
+We can then use the zero feature on the derivative to find the zeros, the points at which the derivative is zero.
 The value of x at these points will be the values that minimize the cost function.

 Example 3: Intersection of Two Functions